 The Texas Hill Country is one of the most popular weekend getaway spots in the heart of Texas for a reason.
-The beautiful rolling hills full of wildflowers offer a peaceful retreat from busy cities like San Antonio or Austin as well as plenty of activities to keep you busy all weekend long.
+The beautiful rolling hills full of wildflowers offer a peaceful retreat for Texans from busy cities like San Antonio or Austin as well as plenty of activities to keep you busy all weekend long.

 Fredericksburg, in particular, is a unique gem.
 The Gillespie County town was founded in the 1800s as the home to the Texas German settlers who initially refused to learn English after moving to the United States.
 To this day, there are still German influences on the charming small town.
 Book yourself at one of the many bed and breakfasts that this town has to offer and enjoy some of our favorite Fredericksburg activities.

 Cute restaurants, coffee shops, art galleries, and boutiques line Main Street in downtown Fredericksburg and honestly, it looks like a postcard.
 Make your way down the strip for some shopping and grab a bite to eat.